Does Russia have the gas Europe needs

 However, those fields have been producing gas for about 50 years now.
 By oilfield standards, they would already be depleted as oil recovery ratios are much lower than for gas.
 Both fields are close to their depletion rate of 80%.
 There are other fields such as Zapolyarnoye or Yuzhno-Russkoye which are still much fuller, but they are also much smaller and can impossibly make up for the shortfall.
 Not even the Achimov formation in Urengoy with its 2 Trillion cubic meters will make up for the shortfall.

 There is more gas in Urengoy but it’s far deeper in the Lower Cretaceous layers at about 3500 m below the surface.
 They are hard to reach and also hard to exploit as rock layers there tend to be very impermissible.
 This makes fracturing necessary which has raised hackles in Europe.
-Besides, fracking at those depths is a technically difficult exercise and on the very expensive side especially in a region where water needs to be warmed in order to not freeze and for fracking abundant water is necessary.
+Besides, fracking at those depths is a technically difficult exercise and on the very expensive side especially in a region where water needs to be warmed to not freeze and for fracking abundant water is necessary.

 Gazprom believes that gas production in 2100 will be about the same as today but some specialists think that Russia could have serious gas troubles by 2020.
 This clean-burning fuel has been consumed at breakneck speed in the past as gas is cheap in Russia.
-The government keeps prices low in order to keep its population sweet.
+The government keeps prices low to keep its population sweet.
 Cutting those subsidies back would free up much new gas for export but is unlikely that this will happen in the immediate future.

 In the meantime, gas buyers in Europe should reconsider their portfolios.
 There is still an awful lot of gas to be lifted in Russia but the time of easy gas from Russia is over.

-New gas is going to be much more expensive which brings us to the question if this is still the best option for Europe or if LNG is not the more economic solution for the future.
+New gas is going to be much more expensive which brings us to the question if this is still the best option for Europe or if LNG is not the more economical solution for the future.

 We will find out soon enough.
 And we have been warned.